robertyoung2/dublin-bikes-occupancy-app/README.md

 The resulting output will be a float value estimating the number of bikes available for the given inputs.
 This should be rounded to an integer to allow for a sensible result.
 Eg "5 bikes" as oppose to "4.7 bikes".

+The path for the pickle files on EC2 is: /home/ubuntu/oui-team/pickle_files/